A Multilingual Bag-of-Entities Model for Zero-Shot Cross-Lingual Text Classification

 In the zero-shot approach to cross-lingual transfer learning, models are trained on annotated data in a resource-rich language (the source language) and then applied to another language (the target language) without any training.
 Substantial progress in cross-lingual transfer learning has been made using multilingual pre-trained language models (PLMs), such as multilingual BERT (M-BERT), jointly trained on massive corpora in multiple languages \cite{devlin-etal-2019-bert, NEURIPS2019_c04c19c2, conneau-etal-2020-unsupervised}.
 However, recent empirical studies have found that cross-lingual transfer learning with PLMs does not work well for languages with insufficient pre-training data or between distant languages \cite{conneau-etal-2020-emerging, lauscher-etal-2020-zero}, which suggests the difficulty of cross-lingual transfer based solely on textual information.

-We propose a multilingual bag-of-entities (M-BoE) model that boosts the performance of zero-shot cross-lingual text classification by injecting features of language-agnostic knowledge base (KB) entities into PLMs.
+We propose a multilingual bag-of-entities (M-BoE) model that boosts the performance of zero-shot cross-lingual text classification by automatically generating links to a language-agnostic knowledge base (KB) and injecting features of these entities into PLMs.
 KB entities, unlike words, can capture unambiguous semantics in documents and be effectively used to address text classification tasks \cite{10.5555/1597348.1597395, 10.5555/1620163.1620201, negi-rosner-2013-uom, 10.5555/3060832.3061027, yamada-shindo-2019-neural}.
 In particular, our model extends PLMs by using Wikidata entities as input features (see Figure \ref{fig:proposed_model}).
 A key idea behind our model is to leverage the multilingual nature of Wikidata: entities in multiple languages representing the same concept (e.g., \textit{Apple Inc., \Korean{애플}, \Japanese{アップル}}) are assigned a unique identifier across languages (e.g., Q312).
 Given a document to be classified, our model extracts Wikipedia entities from the document, converts them into the corresponding Wikidata entities, and computes the entity-based document representation as the weighted average of the embeddings of the extracted entities.
 Inspired by previous work \citep{yamada-shindo-2019-neural, peters-etal-2019-knowledge}, we compute the weights using an attention mechanism that selects the entities relevant to the given document.
 We then compute the sum of the entity-based document representation and the text-based document representation computed using the PLM and feed it into a linear classifier.
 Since the entity vocabulary and entity embedding are shared across languages, a model trained on entity features in the source language can be directly transferred to multiple target languages.